nate-thegrate/vegan-chef/recipes/dessert/no-bake cookies.md

 - 1/2 c plant-based butter
 - 2/3 c erythritol
 - 1/2 c soy milk
+- 1/4 t salt
 - 1/4 c cocoa powder
-- 36 aspartame packets :smiling_imp:
-- 3 c oats
 - 1 c peanut butter
+- 1/8 t molasses
 - 1 T vanilla
-- 1/8 t salt
+- 40 aspartame packets :smiling_imp:
+- 3 c oats

 <br>

 ### directions:

-Bring butter, erythritol, milk, and cocoa to a boil; boil for 90 seconds.
+Bring butter, erythritol, milk, salt, and cocoa to a boil; boil for 90 seconds.

-Let it cool for a minute and then stir in everything else.
+Let it cool for a minute and then stir in the peanut butter, molasses, and vanilla.

+Stir in the aspartame, and then finally the oats.

 Separate into individual cookie balls and let them cool on a cookie sheet for about 30 minutes.